MetalTurtle18/HebrewFlashcards/README.md

-# APCSChineseFlashcards
+# Chinese Flashcards System (CFS)
-A Java Swing flashcard application (think Quizlet) but tailored for Chinese.
+A Java Swing flashcard application (think [Quizlet](https://quizlet.com)) but tailored for Chinese.

 ### Feature Overview
-- Displays Flashcards with Pinyin, Chinese, and English
+- Display Flashcards with Pinyin, Chinese, and English
 - Term and definition can be any two of the three options
 - Ability to star cards and view the starred cards separately
-- Stores flashcards persistently in yaml files in an easy-to-read format
+- Store flashcards persistently in yaml files in an easy-to-read format
 - Keyboard shortcuts for common commands (Next: Right Arrow, Previous: Left Arrow, etc.)
 - GUI flashcard creator/editor
-  - Built-in translator and pinyin autofill
+  - Built-in English and Pinyin autofill
 - Easily remove stars from sets

 ### How it works